Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: System overview

 \subsection{Convolutional neural network with object affordance}

 We formulated grasp detection by fusing a CNN with object affordance (Fig.~\ref{fig:fig9A}) as follows.
 The image, object name, and grasp type are denoted as $i$, $o$, and $g$, respectively.
-We can assume that the output of a CNN and an affordance reflect conditional probability distributions $p(g|i)$ and $p(g|o)$, respectively (Fig.~\ref{fig:fig9A}).
-Further, assuming that $p(i)$ and $p(o)$ are independent, the following equation holds:
+Assuming the output of the CNN to be a probability of each grasp type $g$ given an image $i$, we represent the output of the CNN as $p(g \mid i)$.
+Additionally, based on the definition of object affordance (i.e., a distribution of the possible grasp types associated with the object's name), we represent the object affordance as $p(g \mid o)$.
+Herein, we focused on deriving the probability of each grasp type given both an image and an object name (i.e., $p(g \mid i,o)$) from these conditional probabilities, $p(g \mid i)$ and $p(g \mid o)$.
+Assuming that $p(i)$ and $p(o)$ are independent, the following equation holds based on mathematical formulas:

-Hence, the conditional probability distribution $p(g|i,o)$ can be estimated from the available distributions $p(g|i)$, $p(g|o)$, and $p(g)$.
-Finally, the grasp type can be determined as the one that maximizes $p(g|i,o)$.
+Hence, the conditional probability distribution $p(g \mid i,o)$ can be estimated from the available distributions $p(g \mid i)$, $p(g \mid o)$, and $p(g)$.
+Finally, the grasp type can be determined as that which maximizes $p(g \mid i,o)$.
+A reasonable interpretation of this equation is that the grasp-type recognition based on object name and image can be approximated by a measure that considers the predictions based on the object name and image respectively, and the rarity of the grasp type (i.e., $1/p(g)$).

 A CNN network was obtained by fine-tuning ResNet-101 \cite{he2016deep}.
-To avoid overfitting, we applied random reflection and translation to images, and randomly shifted the image color in the HSV (hue, saturation, value) space after every training epoch.
-The learning was conducted using the Adam optimizer \cite{kingma2014adam} and continued until the validation accuracy stopped increasing.
-The number of training images was changed for each experiment.
+To avoid overfitting, we applied random reflection and translation to images, and randomly shifted the image color in the hue, saturation, value space after every training epoch.
+The learning was conducted using the Adam optimizer and continued until the validation accuracy ceased increasing.